-The Home page will appear.
+After logging in, the Home page will appear.
 This will display the date and time, any active alarms, and the current readings or status of all of the Inputs and Outputs.
-On the left side of the page you will see links to the Main Menu selections: Alarms, Inputs, Outputs and Config.
-Hover the mouse pointer over each menu to see the submenus, and click on the submenu to access all of the details and settings associated with it.
-The security settings for the web interface are not the same as the Local Password that is set using the touchscreen."
+On the left side of the page you will see links to the Main Menu selections: Alarms, Inputs, Outputs, Graphs, Config, Notepad and Software Upgrade if available.
+Click each menu to see the submenus, and click on the submenu to access all of the details and settings associated with it.
+At the bottom, there is a manual logout.